 Get everyone in the group to write down their name on a piece of paper then squish it up.
 Then we put the names in the hat, shake em up and we take out a piece of paper each.
 You then pray for that person all that week.

 Pretty simple stuff this.
 Get a young person to lead this through.
 They stand at the front and ask people to shout out prayer points.
-As they do another young person writes them into Powerpoint or similar via a video projector / screen etc. Then you can pray out loud together for each point or get into groups and pray etc.
+As they do, another young person writes them into PowerPoint or presentation software / white board etc. Then you can pray out loud together for each point or get into groups and pray etc.

 Have a piece of paper divided up into rectangles, squares and assorted shapes that make up a kind of jigsaw pattern (‘here’s one I prepared earlier..’ kind of thing) and get young people to write down prayer needs, of varying kinds.
 One prayer request for each square.
 Then, cut up the shapes with prayer requests on give one to each person / or a couple to groups.
 They and go away and pray for this for a set time.
 Then, everyone comes back together, re-assembles the jigsaw and prays together in unity for the requests.
 It’s a kinda fun and different way of doing prayer!